Ayad Allawi: Personal life

-Allawi allegedly has faced several assassination attempts in England and throughout the Middle East, purportedly by agents of Saddam's regime.
+Allawi has faced several assassination attempts in England and throughout the Middle East, purportedly by agents of Saddam's regime.

 According to Mossack Fonseca documents that came to light in the Panama Papers release by the International Consortium of Investigative Journalists in 2016, Allawi had Mossack Fonseca supply a nominee director to stand in for him and shield his ownership of the Panama-registered company IMF Holdings.
 This company was dissolved in 2013; it had owned a $1.5 million house near London.
 A second offshore, Moonlight Estates, registered in the British Virgin Islands, also held a property in London on his behalf.
 His media contact confirmed his sole ownership of the two companies and of Foxwood Estates as well, saying IMF was set up to own real estate for security reasons based on legal advice following an assassination attempt, and added that any income from the properties was reported, and taxes paid "promptly and on time".

-He is cousin of Mohammed Tawfiq Allawi.
+He is the cousin of Ahmed Chalabi, Ali Allawi and Mohammed Tawfiq Allawi.